mdavydov/ComputerVisionCourse/hw2020/task.md

 Requirements:
-Implement solution as a python notebook using https://colab.research.google.com Solution should be stable to small deformations of input images (i.e. 90 degree rotation, mirroring, crop Upload links to your notebooks (make sure to open access for reading)
+Implement solution as a python notebook using https://colab.research.google.com Solution should be stable to small deformations of input images (i.e. 90 degree rotation, mirroring, crop.

+Upload links to your notebooks (make sure to open access for reading)

 1. (3 points) Make text black and background white